pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Ignore any server-name or include-name keys that are (erroneously) present in the same record.
 Stop processing this record.

-1. If a server-name key is present in the record, resolve it into addresses.
+1. If a server-name key is present in the record, resolve each name in the value into addresses.
 Copy these addresses into SLIST.
 Ignore any include-name keys that are (erroneously) present in the same record.
 Stop processing this record.

-1. If a include-name key is present in the record, resolve it into a DELEGI RRset.
+1. If a include-name key is present in the record, resolve each name in the value into a DELEGI RRset.
 Recursively apply the algorithm described in this section, after checking that the maximum loop count described in {{too-much-work}} has not been reached.

 1. If none of the above applies, SLIST is not modified by this particular record.